All Products

 zipfilename = outdirname + '.zip'

-# Download the dataset and decompress the file.
+# Download and unzip the dataset

 fetch_dataset('https://publictestdatasets.blob.core.windows.net/data/' + zipfilename, zipfilename)